 In addition to components within the computer, peripheral devices form an important part of the computer hardware market.
 A computer peripheral is any external device that provides input and/or output for the computer.
-For example, a keyboard and mouse are input peripherals, while a monitor and printer are output peripherals.
-The hardcopy peripherals market, which includes printers and copiers, is dominated by vendors such as Hewlett Packard (HP), Canon, and Epson.
+For example, a keyboard and mouse are input peripherals, while a PC monitor and printer are output peripherals.
+The hardcopy peripherals market, which includes printers and copiers, is dominated by vendors such as HP Inc., Canon, and Epson.

 This text provides general information.
 Statista assumes no